 Describe a typical Flex Friday.

 I sleep in until 10am, and then start in on class work (I’m enrolled in a grad program in CS which was paid for by Learning is Good, a program that gives employees an annual stipend to support the enhancement of knowledge and skills).
 Once that’s done––typically around noon or 1pm––I pick up where I left off the week before on one of my other engineering projects.
 I’ll work on this until 5pm or 6pm, and then grab dinner out in the city.

-I would like to move into software development and Free Friday has been a way forward with that.
+I would like to move into software development and Flex Friday has been a way forward with that.

-Please share any other topics that may be related to Free Friday or that you want to share.
+Please share any other topics that may be related to Flex Friday or that you want to share.

 Illustration by Quentin Vijoux